 With this mode of operation, internal SAP HANA high availability (HA) mechanisms and the resource agent must work together or be coordinated with each other.
-SAP HANA system replication automation for scale-out is described in a separate document available on our documentation.
-Web page at https://documentation.suse.com/sbp/sap/ .
-The document for scale-out is named "SAP HANA System Replication Scale-Out - Performance Optimized Scenario".
+SAP HANA system replication automation for scale-out is described in a separate document available on our documentation Web page at https://documentation.suse.com/sbp/sap/ .
+The document for scale-out is named "SAP HANA System Replication Scale-Out High Availability in Amazon Web Services".

-1.1.3 Scale-up scenarios and resource agents
+1.1.3 Scale-Up Scenarios and Resource Agents

 SUSE has implemented the scale-up scenario with the SAPHana resource agent (RA), which performs the actual check of the SAP HANA database instances.
-This RA is configured as a multi-state resource.
+This RA is configured as a master/slave resource.
 In the scale-up scenario, the master assumes responsibility for the SAP HANA databases running in primary mode.
 The slave is responsible for instances that are operated in synchronous (secondary) status.